isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-substrate-for-leopard-gecko.markdown

 For example,
 *Non-Adhesive Shelf Liner*
 can be cut to fit the enclosure and reused after cleaning, making it a cost-effective option over time.
-## Top 5 Product Recommendations - Substrate for Leopard Gecko
+## Top 5 Product Recommendations -�Substrate for Leopard Gecko
 ### [1.
 GECKOPIA Premium Reptile Liner  Reptile Carpet](https://www.amazon.com/dp/B09W7KQHCS/?tag=p-policy-20)
 Reptile Carpet is a go-to choice for many
 [Leopard Gecko](https://pestpolicy.com/are-leopard-geckos-nocturnal/)